Screen Printing a Repeat Pattern

 Trace your design onto film, using an opaque marker.
 Keep the edges of the film straight along the top edge of the paper.
 This is fairly crucial as the design needs to be parallel to the screen for registration.

-Pin your fabric to the print board and iron flat.
+Pin your fabric to a padded surface and iron flat.

 Put a piece of masking tape horizontally along the length of the fabric.
 Mark with verticals every 17cm and number.